The quiet death of academic tenure

 More than 100 years ago, Stanford University terminated economics and sociology professor Edward Ross and set in motion a wild chain of events that would eventually result in the formal establishment of academic tenure in the United States.

 People today argue about why Ross was pushed out.
 Some say it was because he violated university rules concerning partisan political advocacy.
 Others say it was because his political views clashed with the university’s wealthy backers.
-He publicly supported abandoning the gold standard in favor of a looser system that would help farmers, but hurt bankers.
+He publicly supported abandoning the gold standard in favor of a looser system that he believed would help farmers, but hurt bankers.
 He also spoke out against cheap Chinese and Japanese immigrant labor, which undercut white farmers.
 In one speech, he infamously said, “It would be better for us to turn our guns upon every vessel bringing Japanese to our shores than permit them to land.”

 That didn’t sit well with Jane Stanford, who along with her husband — the Central Pacific Railroad tycoon Leland Stanford — had founded the university.
 Her railroad fortune depended on the gold standard.
 Not to mention, 90% of her workforce was Chinese.
 On top of this, Ross was known to attack the railroad industry in his classes, and had allegedly told students, “A railroad deal is a railroad steal,” though he later denied it.
 There was also the fact that Ross supported eugenics, and his racial views are often cited today as the reason he was fired, although the Stanfords had a history of anti-Asian racism themselves.
 But whatever the reason, after that speech, Jane Stanford immediately pushed the university’s inaugural president to fire Ross.